octave-app/octave-app-bundler/docs/Build Environment.md

 * Your favorite editors etc.
   * For me, that's: VS Code, iTerm2, and Chrome.
 * Configure your user git settings (name and email) on the guest OS.

+When doing this, I like to snapshot the VM once after the initial OS installation, again after installing all the tools except Homebrew, and one last time after installing Homebrew and its packages.

 In mid 2024, we had a problem with the latest Xcode and CLT breaking the build for some Homebrew formulae, so you had to specially install older versions.
 But that got fixed as of 2024-05 or so, and now you can use the default versions again.